lilactown/punk/README.md

 ## Usage

 By default, Punk adds a listener to values emitted by `tap>`.
-To inspect a value, simply use the `tap>` function to send it to the Punk application.
+To inspect a value, simply use the `tap>` function to send it to the Punk UI.

-While your application is running, you will be able to view the Punk UI application either embedded on the webpage (browser) or on a web server started on your localhost (Node.js).
+While your application is running, you will be able to view the Punk UI either embedded on the webpage (browser) or on a web server started on your localhost (Node.js).

 There are 3 *panes* that will appear in the Punk UI: